Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 In addition to the preceding advantages, the mixed precision module Apex adapted to Ascend AI Processors can improve computing performance.
 Details are described as follows:

 -   During mixed precision calculation, Apex calculates the grad of the model.
-You can enable combine\_grad to accelerate these operations.
-Set the  **combine\_grad**  parameter of the amp.initialize\(\) interface to  **True**.
+You can enable **combine_grad** to accelerate the calculation.
+Specifically, set the combine_grad parameter of the **amp.initialize()** interface to **True**.
 -   After the adaptation, Apex optimizes optimizers, such as adadelta, adam, sgd, and lamb to adapt them to Ascend AI Processors.
 As a result, the obtained NPU-based fusion optimizers are consistent with the native algorithms, but the calculation speed is faster.
 You only need to replace the original optimizer with **apex.optimizers.*** (* indicates the optimizer name, for example, **NpuFusedSGD**).
--   The adapted apex optimizes the affinity of the Ascend AI processor for data parallel training, supports the use of fused grad for acceleration, while maintaining the consistency of computational logic.
-This function can be turned on by turning on the **combine_ddp** switch, that is, setting the amp.initialize interface parameter **combine_ddp** to **True** and turning off DistributedDataParallel.
+-  After the adaptation, Apex is optimized to adapt to Ascend AI Processors in the parallel data processing scenario.
+It supports acceleration with combined grad and maintains the compute logic consistency.
+To enable this function, set **combine_ddp** in the **amp.initialize()** interface to True and disable **DistributedDataParallel**.

 #### Supported Features

-[Table 7](#table10717173813332)  describes the functions and optimization of the mixed precision module.
+[Table 6](#table10717173813332)  describes the functions and optimization of the mixed precision module.

-**Table  7**  Functions of the mixed precision module
+**Table  6**  Functions of the mixed precision module<a name="table10717173813332"></a>

 <table><thead align="left"><tr id="row371716385333"><th class="cellrowborder" valign="top" width="32.269999999999996%" id="mcps1.2.3.1.1"><p id="p13717163815333"><a name="p13717163815333"></a><a name="p13717163815333"></a>Function</p>
 </th>